MayankBambal/dl_50/docs/syllabus.md

 ### Pacing
 - Self-paced learning
-- Recommended: one day per day
+- Recommended: one day per day (1-2 hours)
+- **Completion Deadline:** December 31st, 2025
-- Can be completed faster or slower based on your schedule
+- Plan your schedule to finish by the deadline
+- If you start later, you can complete multiple days per day or extend your daily time commitment

 ### Support
 - Check daily README files for guidance